GIVING & SERVING

 In simple terms, stewardship means taking care of something for someone else.
 Everything we have comes from the Lord.
 We’d just be broken pieces if not for the Master’s hands putting us back together.
 One way we can show gratitude for His generosity toward us is to practice good stewardship of what He’s given us.
 This includes planning, saving, budgeting, and investing our money, and also cleaning, maintaining, and protecting our possessions.
 Biblical stewardship must likewise include a generous response of giving back to the Lord and giving to the needy.

-Tithing means giving ten percent of your income to the Lord.
+Tithing means giving ten percent of your income to the Lord via the church community where you participate in worship and ministry.
 The Old Testament established this concept (see Deuteronomy 26, Malachi 3:10, and Nehemiah 10:34-39), and Jesus confirmed it in the New Testament (see Matthew 23:23).
 Tithing is a command of God; it’s an act of obedience.
 Meanwhile, giving an offering is just that—a gift.
 It’s anything you feel led to give beyond your tithe.
 You can give however much you wish to whomever you wish, as God leads.
 (See 2 Corinthians 9:7-10.)

 We believe in giving God our first and our best.
 This means the first payment we make after payday is our tithe.
 People ask, “What if I can’t afford to tithe?”
 We say, “You can’t afford not to.”
-If you want God’s blessing on your finances, you need to tithe.
-You need to obey what He’s said.
+If we want God’s blessing on our finances, we need to tithe.
+We need to obey what He’s said.
 It’s like the farmer who sows seed.
 If a farmer had a tough crop last year and he only has a few seeds, does he say, “I can’t afford to plant this seed”?
-He can’t afford not to.
+He can’t afford not to!
 He’s got the choice of either eat it himself or plant it.
-He can eat it himself and that’s going to last one meal.
+He can eat it himself, and that’s going to last one meal.
 Or he can plant it.
 God says if you want a big harvest, you plant a lot.
 If you want a little harvest, you plant a little.
 How you plant is how you reap.
 It’s up to you.
 (See Luke 6:38, Proverbs 3:9, and Nehemiah 10:34-39)